minecraft-cursed-legacy/Plasma/README.md

-# MCPmf :: Minecraft Cursed POMF (privately offered mapping files)
+# MCPmf :: Minecraft Cursed POMF (privately (but actually publicly) offered mapping files)

 Minecraft Cursed POMF is a set of client mappings for legacy minecraft versions.